Hey there, and thanks for being interested in what God’s up to over here.

 When nineteen people get baptized on a Sunday, when I sit with a couple whose marriage might not make it, even though their calling is real, when I sit with a child whose emotional struggles might lead the family to leave the field prematurely, you’re a part of it.

-When I fly to Laos or Siem Reap or Chiang Mai to teach or counsel, when I Skype with someone in Australia or Iowa or a distant province in Cambodia, you are fueling it.
+When I fly to Laos or Siem Reap or Chiang Mai to teach, when I Skype with someone in Australia or Iowa or a distant province in Cambodia, you are fueling it.
 You are enabling it.
 You’re a part of it.

 When The Shapes Diagram gets viewed over 4,000 times or used in a college classroom in Arkansas or taught to twenty Cambodian leaders, or when you hear that it was helpful to a small Bible study group in Guatemala, you helped do that.
 You’re a part of it.